Financial help paying phone bills from telephone assistance program.

 The federal government also partners on these programs as they are paid for using taxpayer dollars.
 This means that if a household does not qualify for a free telephone phone from one company, there are many others they can try.
 The FCC regulates this service on a national and local level in an effort to ensure that all low income families have the ability to communicate in an emergency.
 For more information, locate free government funded phone programs.

-Low income senior citizens can also receive a free wireless or home phone.
+Low income senior citizens can also receive a free wireless or home phone near them.
 This is part of the Lifeline service listed below.
 The primary reason that the elderly may be given priority is it can help them ensure they have some form of communication for medical reasons, such as calling a doctor.
 The free phone as well as minutes given to them can also combat loneliness of our elderly population.
 Find how seniors can get free phones.

 Alabama